 Before even going up into the attic, I could tell that there was insulation

 or weatherstripping lacking at this attic access panel.
 The yellow/orange at the panel's

 perimeter show heat.

-Infrared cameras look at the amount of infrared energy that objects give off or reflect.
+Infrared cameras look at the amount of infrared energy that objects give off or reflects.
 Infrared cameras do not use X-ray vision or night vision; both are completely different from infrared thermography.
-They do not measure temperature per se, but instead correlate the infrared energy detected into a picture interpreted on the camera’s screen as temperature.
-Infrared energy can’t be seen by the naked eye since this energy is in a frequency range beyond a human’s visual spectrum.
+They do not measure temperature, but instead they correlate the infrared energy detected into a picture interpreted on the camera’s screen as temperature.
+Infrared energy and visible energy (visible light, for example) are in different frequency ranges or spectrums.
 Every object above absolute zero (-273º C) gives off some amount of infrared energy that can be seen by the infrared camera.
 Of course, all objects in our normal everyday environment are at temperatures well above absolute zero.

 The properly trained and qualified infrared thermography must have a detailed grasp of energy and heat transfer science as well as material emissivity.
 Emissivity deals with how infrared energy interacts with different materials.
 Infrared (IR) cameras look at a different wavelength of light outside of where humans can see.
 Our eyes see light in the visual spectrum whereas an IR camera sees energy in the infrared (IR) spectrum.
 The infrared spectrum is a lower frequency (higher wavelength) than human eyes can see.